JupyterHub and OAuth#

 At this point:

-The provider knows that the given oauth client’s requested permissions have been granted, but the client doesn’t know this yet.
+The provider knows that the permissions requested by the OAuth client have been granted, but the client doesn’t know this yet.

-All requests so far have been made directly by the browser.
-No requests have originated at the client or provider.
+All the requests so far have been made directly by the browser.
+No requests have originated from the client or provider.

 OAuth Client Handles Callback Request#

-Now we get to finish the OAuth process.
-Let’s dig into what the oauth client does when it handles the oauth callback request with the
+At this stage, we get to finish the OAuth process.
+Let’s dig into what the OAuth client does when it handles the OAuth callback request.

 The OAuth client receives the code and makes an API request to the provider to exchange the code for a real token.
 This is the first direct request between the OAuth client and the provider.

 Once the token is retrieved, the client usually makes a second API request to the provider to retrieve information about the owner of the token (the user).
 This is the step where behavior diverges for different OAuth providers.
-Up to this point, all oauth providers are the same, following the oauth specification.
-However, oauth does not define a standard for exchanging tokens for information about their owner or permissions (OpenID Connect does that), so this step may be different for each OAuth provider.
+Up to this point, all OAuth providers are the same, following the OAuth specification.
+However, OAuth does not define a standard for issuing tokens in exchange for information about their owner or permissions (OpenID Connect does that), so this step may be different for each OAuth provider.